navya-jain/Illness-Identification/README.md

 # symptom-to-disease-prediction
-A simple symptom to disease prediction with Machine Learning.
+Can be used to identify illnesses based on Machine Learning.

 # How to run